pathmann/pyTSon/README.md

 Batteries included
 ==================
-The python standard library is included, either built in the plugin or bundled in include/Lib (which is in sys.path by default). pyTSon has PythonQt included, so that scripts can have UIs written in python, see pyTSon's own configdialog or the scripting console for examples.
+The python standard library is included, either built in the plugin or bundled in the lib directory (which is in sys.path by default). pyTSon has PythonQt included, so that scripts can have UIs written in python, see pyTSon's own configdialog or the scripting console for examples.

 Dependencies